element-foundation/construction-paper/Construction-Paper.md

 Before going deeper into yield token compounding, read through the Appendix, [Section C](#c-compounding-and-yield-with-element) and [Section D](#d-yield-token-compounding-formulation), which provides an in-depth look into the analysis of its profitability and market effects.
 The analysis takes into account the effects of gas fees, slippage, term length, and liquidity in the compounding process.
 It also analyzes some of the risks not covered in this general writeup.
 Further, [Section D](#d-yield-token-compounding-formulation) explores a closed-form solution that can enable bots to partake in yield token compounding.

 ### 5.3 Sell Yield Tokens and Principal Tokens for Profit
 To illustrate leveraging or yield token compounding from a different perspective, the following graph shows the profitability of one leverage or compound operation depending on the current fixed rate of the PTs.
 The compound operation illustrated in the table below takes 10 ETH as input.
-The expenditure column is the total ETH lost by selling the minted YTs at a discount, aka the expenditure.
+The expenditure column is the total ETH lost by the user selling the minted YTs at a discount, aka the expenditure.

 | ETH Input | Lockup Period | Yield Position Yield |
 | -------- | -------- | ------------------------------